Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

 Step 3.
 Set the FAT32 as the target file system, tick "Quick Format" and click "Start" to start the formatting.

-USB requirements: Similar to the Explorer, your USB drive has to be under 32GB in order to format to FAT32 within the program
+The USB drive requirements for the program are similar to those for the Explorer, with the need to be under 32GB in order to format to FAT32 within the program.

 Step 1.
 In Windows 10, go to This PC > Manage > Disk Management.